What exactly is an athletic trainer? What, in particular, does an athletic trainer do?

 Salary Expectations in Athletic Training:

 A career as an athletic training professional can be lucrative as well as dynamic.
-In fact, professionals with master's in athletic training can earn a salary upwards of $82,000 per year, depending on the region.
+In fact, professionals with a master's in athletic training can earn a salary upwards of $82,000 per year, depending on the region.
 If you’re a local, you may be surprised to learn that Pennsylvania employs more athletic trainers than almost any other state in the U.S.!

 The salary that you can expect to earn as a certified athletic trainer may vary by state.
 In Pennsylvania, skilled professionals can earn upwards of $60,000 annually.
 Job prospects in other major cities are attractive as well: In New York, athletic trainers can earn over $70,000 per year, whereas top earners in Washington D.C. have the potential to earn over 100k annually.